 Whilst this is nice, and it is easy to get envious reading lists like this, the reality is that not everyone is able to work in this type of environment.
 But that’s not to say as a leader you can’t add value to the lives of your employees in far simpler, and maybe more meaningful ways.

-You can be a “Value Add Leader”.
+In fact, you can be a “Value Add Leader”.

 Value-Add #1 Talk “with” Your People